 This MEA asks the students to decide which hand dryer model would be the "best and the worst" for Blow Me Away Incorporated to sell.

-In this MEA activity, students will be comparing and contrasting whole and decimal numbers in order to recruit a baseball player(s).
+In this Model Eliciting Activity, MEA, students will be comparing fractions and comparing decimal numbers to recruit a baseball player(s).

 Model Eliciting Activities, MEAs, are open-ended, interdisciplinary problem-solving activities that are meant to reveal students’ thinking about the concepts embedded in realistic situations.
 Click here to learn more about MEAs and how they can transform your classroom.